 Users reported that this key will probably be different on every computer, so be sure to find and delete the key that mentions WIDCOMM.

 Once again we have to mention that modifying the registry can lead to system instability, and if you’re uncertain which key you need to remove, we advise you to skip this step.

 6. Try using a different Bluetooth module

-Users reported that you can fix Please uninstall current Bluetooth installation before continuing error message by using a different Bluetooth module.
+Users reported that you can fix the Please uninstall current Bluetooth installation before continuing error message by using a different Bluetooth module.

 According to users, after getting a new Bluetooth module this issue was permanently fixed, so you might want to consider getting a new Bluetooth module.

-7. Delete Bluetooth directories from your PC
+7. Delete the Bluetooth directories

 According to users, sometimes there might be a Bluetooth directory from the previous Bluetooth installation, and that directory can interfere with your system and cause the problem to appear.

 - You can do that instantly by using Windows Key + I shortcut.